jaygrossman/jaygrossman.github.io/_posts/2024-12-29-my_favorite_data_science_interview_question.md

 <li><u>Try to Buy</u> - you can buy items instead of returning them.</li>
 </ul>
 Each of these offerings may have different customer segments, different pricing strategies, and different inventory needs.
 A large percentage of the inventory was made available for multiple offerings and customers often switched between offerings.
-It is especially interesting to consider that the user activity for each offering may directly impact the inventory consdierations for the other offerings.<br>
+It is especially interesting to consider that the user activity for each offering may directly impact the inventory considerations for the other offerings.<br>
 <br>
 Please note - RtR has further iterated since 2020 to significantly change their offerings, adding more options and complexity.<br>
 <br>